jperradin/nexus/docs/getting_started.md

         {"element": "Si", "number": 336},
         {"element": "O", "number": 672},     # each element can be added separately ])
+    ```

+5. Set up the cluster settings

+    In this example, we will set the cluster analysis criteria to `bond`, the connectivities to look for to `['Si', 'O', 'Si']`, and the polyhedra to look for to `[[4, 4], [5, 5], [6, 6]]`.
+    Which means we are looking for SiO4-SiO4, SiO5-SiO5, and SiO6-SiO6 clusters where the connectivities between SiOz polyhedra are bridges formed by the Si-O-Si bonds.

+    ```python
     # Set cluster analysis criteria (bond or distance)
     settings.cluster_settings.set_cluster_parameter(
         'criteria', 'bond'